ChimeHQ/Impact/README.md

 * UNIX signals
 * NSExceptions (including from within AppKit)
 * Frame pointer-based stack unwinding
-* Partial compact unwind support for x86_64
+* Partial compact unwind support for x86_64 and arm64
-* Partial DWARF CFI support for x86_64
+* Partial DWARF CFI support for x86_64 and arm64

 Impact uses a text-based log format, which is currently **unstable**.
 It is designed to be simple, while still making both debugging and parsing possible in the face of crash-time failure.